 The main aim of the Lean agile methodology is to deliver more value through less effort, investment and time.

 - Deliver as fast as possible

 - See the whole

-It is an iterative and incremental framework which enables organizations to follow the Minimum Viable Product (MVP) development technique.
+It is an iterative and incremental framework that enables organizations to follow the Minimum Viable Product (MVP) development technique.
 The product is then worked upon based on collective owner and customer feedback.
 The developers use this collective feedback as a base for future development in this methodology.

-This methodology is preferred most by startups as it allows them to allocate budget on features that they are sure will increase the value of their product.
+This methodology is preferred most by startups as it allows them to allocate a budget on features that they are sure will increase the value of their product.

 XP or extreme programming focuses more on optimizing the technical aspects of software development and provides agile teams with a number of tools to enhance the quality of their engineering processes.
 It is basically a set of certain coding practices which enables developers to adapt to fast changing requirements.

 The most commonly used XP practices are –

 TDD is an engineering technique which uses automated unit tests to facilitate the software development process.
 In this technique, the unit tests are written first before the coding itself as opposed to the regular development cycle where testing is usually done after the coding part is done.Test-driven development helps developers write their code in such a way that it passes all the unit tests easily from the get-go, increasing the quality of the final product.